Siege of Tsingtao: German defences

-The Boxer Rebellion, at the beginning of the century, had led Germany to consider the defence of Tsingtao.
+The Boxer Rebellion, at the beginning of the century, had led Germany to consider the defence of Qingdao.
 The port and the town were divided from the rest of the peninsula by steep hills.
-The main line of defense lay along three hills, Mount Moltke, Mount Bismarck, and Mount Iltis, from the Kaiserstuhl to Litsuner Heights.
+The main line of defence lay along three hills, Mount Moltke, Mount Bismarck, and Mount Iltis, from the Kaiserstuhl to Litsuner Heights.
 Guarding the left wing was Fort Moltke, on the hill of the same name, with two 9.4 in.
 (240 mm) guns.
 The heaviest firepower was concentrated in the four 11 in.
 (280 mm) howitzers of Fort Bismarck.
 On the right wing, Fort Iltis contained two 9.4 in. guns at the hill's summit.
-A second 17 km line of defense was set up along a closer line of steep hills.
-The final line of defense was along hills 200 m above the town.
+A second 17 km line of defence was set up along a closer line of steep hills.
+The final line of defence was along hills 200 m above the town.
 A network of trenches, batteries, and other fortifications had been built in preparation for the coming siege.
-Germany had strengthened the defenses from the sea by laying mines in the approaches to the harbor and building four batteries and five redoubts.
+Germany had strengthened the defences from the sea by laying mines in the approaches to the harbour and building four batteries and five redoubts.
 The fortifications were well equipped (though some with obsolete Chinese artillery) and were well manned.